 The ability to use a naturally occurring plant has opened up an opportunity for small farmers to successfully raise their own fish for sale or consumption.
 Where before, the cost of feeding them to adult size, would have been cost prohibitive.

 For our five ponds, we hired a backhoe and driver.
 Depending on how many you are wanting to construct, you may be able to do this manually.
 You will want the water to be no deeper than a foot.
 We made our ponds 30 m long by 2 m wide (98' x 6.5') and used a plastic liner in them.

 Choosing a Pond Liner

 All pond liners are not created equally.
-For ours we needed one which was suitable to be used whilst underwater, in the sun, and one which wouldn't leach anything into the water which could damage the plants and subsequently cause problems with the fish.
+For ours, we needed one which was suitable to be used whilst underwater, in the sun and one which wouldn't leach anything toxic into the water which could damage the plants and subsequently cause problems with the fish.

-Here in Brazil, the UV light from the sun is in the extreme category.
-This coupled with the salt in the air tends to destroy fabric, plastics, metals etc. Environmental elements need to be considered when selecting a liner.
+In our region of Brazil, the UV light from the sun is in the extreme category.
+This coupled with the salt in the air which destroys fabric, plastics, metals meant we needed a high-quality liner.
+Environmental elements need to be considered when selecting a liner.

 Remember, when you calculate the dimensions, you need to leave enough for the ends and the sides.